Membership: Three members elected from the faculty at large for three-year overlapping terms.

 - To oversee revisions to the Faculty Handbook.

-- To monitor membership, organization, and functions of faculty standing committees, including the receipt of annual reports from each committee.
+- To monitor membership, organization, and functions of faculty standing committees.

 - To prepare a slate of candidates for all committee positions and other positions filled by election at large from the faculty.